ptPierre/token-airdrop-analysis/README.md

 ### Process
-The process after the data collection is documented in the main.ipynb notebook# token-subsidy-analysis
+The process after the data collection is documented in the main.ipynb notebook where the data is just merged.
-# token-airdrop-analysis
-# token-airdrop-analysis
-# token-airdrop-analysis
+A quick regression was done, just to get a better overview.
+The real regression analysis took place in SPSS.